ukos-git/docker-inkscape/README.md

-# docker-svg2pdf
+# docker-inkscape
-a container using inkscape to convert properly from svg to pdf
+a container using inkscape to convert properly from svg to other supported formats like pdf or tex.